Mary Crudelius

-Mary Crudelius (née McLean) (23 February 1839 – 24 July 1877) was a British campaigner for women's education who lived in Leith, Edinburgh in the 1860s and 1870s, and was a supporter of women's suffrage.
+Mary Crudelius (née McLean) (23 February 1839 – 24 July 1877) was a British campaigner for women's education and women's suffrage who lived in Leith, Edinburgh in the 1860s and 1870s.
 She was a founder of the Edinburgh Association for the University Education of Women.

 Early life

-She was born Mary McLean in Bury, Lancashire on 23 February 1839 to Mary Alexander and William McLean, both Scots from Dumfriesshire.
+Crudelius was born Mary McLean in Bury, Lancashire on 23 February 1839 to Mary Alexander and William McLean, both Scots from Dumfriesshire.
 In the 1850s they sent her to Misses Turnbull's School at 41 Drummond Place, a small Edinburgh female boarding school.

 While staying with friends she met her husband Rudolph Wilhelm Crudelius (1835-1904), son of Carl Wilhelm Crudelius (1798-1863), a German wool merchant, and Amalia Elizabeth Wagner (possibly also German).
 They lived at Jessfield House near Newhaven.

 Mary married Rudolph in 1861 and they lived at 7 Laverockbank Terrace in Newhaven (not far from Jessfield).
-Her husband (following his father's death) became a partner in a firm Crudelius and Hirst at 7/8 Citadel in Leith.
-He travelled a great deal on business and his wife wrote him frequent long letters, including discussion of ideas as well as personal matters.
-Later she would use her fluency as a correspondent to pursue her social and political causes.
+After his father's death, her husband became a partner in the Crudelius and Hirst firm at 7/8 Citadel in Leith.
+He travelled a great deal on business and Mary wrote him frequent long letters, including discussions of ideas and personal matters.
+Later she used her abilities as a correspondent to pursue her social and political causes.

-In Edinburgh she founded the Edinburgh Ladies Educational Institution.

-Activism and Career
+Activism and career

-In 1866 Mary Crudelius put her name to one of the earliest petitions to Parliament about votes for women.
+In 1866, Crudelius put her name to one of the earliest petitions to Parliament about votes for women.
 She went on to commit herself to the cause of education for women, starting in 1867 when she spoke out at a ladies' discussion group called the Edinburgh Essay Society.
 Not long afterwards some of these women, including Crudelius, Madeline Daniell and Sarah Mair, set up the Edinburgh Ladies' Educational Association (ELEA) with the aim of ensuring equal educational opportunities for women.